Name consultants are paid millions each year to help decide what to call a company.

 What’s your favorite company name?
 What names strike you as ill-fitting?

+Some tips, tools, and rules of thumb for innovation commercialization!
 You can send Jim Jindrick a message here: TextJim.VentureNotebook.com Jim's books are available here: Amazon.com/author/JimJindrick